byakugan-1/byakugan.io/_posts/2024-12-16-coldcard-q-guide.md

 This expert section is dedicated to COLDCARD Q's advanced options, designed for advanced and paranoid users.
 COLDCARDs are distinguished from other hardware wallets by their many advanced security features.
 Of course, you don't have to use all these options.
 Just choose the ones that suit your security strategy.

-Warning: incorrect use of some of these advanced options may result in the loss of your bitcoins or the destruction of your hardware wallet.
-Read the advice and explanations for each option carefully.
+> Misconfiguring advanced options can cause fund loss or permanently destroy your device.
+Proceed only with tested backups and clear understanding.
+{: .prompt-danger }

 Before you start, make sure you have access to a physical backup of your 12- or 24-word mnemonic phrase, and check its validity via the following menu: `Advanced/Tools > Danger Zone > Seed Functions > View Seed Words`.

 ![Image](/assets/img/coldcardq-expert-guide-images/01.webp)

+> Verify your seed (and any passphrase) is correctly recorded and recoverable before changing critical settings.
+{: .prompt-tip }

 ### The BIP39 passphrase